 I sat in the dark and wondered at the cause of the outages and why I felt so helpless.
 For years I had been stocking up on candles, oil lanterns, and imagining life without electricity and instead of feeling prepared, I was paralyzed and rooted to my couch.

 Although I had grown up for a season in a one-room cabin without utilities or indoor plumbing, the bulk of my experience was volunteering for several years at an 1800’s living history museum.

 Once or twice a week my family would put on our pioneer clothes, load up the car with supplies, and spend the day on the prairie cooking from a wood stove or open fire, sewing, reading books, and fanning our faces from the front porch.

 We learned to appreciate the hard work involved in gardening, collecting firewood, and cooking and cleaning from scratch.
 With no electricity and running water, it was a sun up to sun down type of existence.

-We endured the primitive lifestyle and 100 degree weather because we knew it was temporary.
-After an exhausting day on the farm, we’d reward ourselves by stopping off at the convenience store or drive-thru for an ice cold soda pop.
+We endured the primitive lifestyle and 100-degree weather because we knew it was temporary.
+After an exhausting day on the farm, we’d reward ourselves by stopping off at the convenience store or drive-thru for ice-cold soda pop.